Sportforum Hohenschönhausen: The contemporary stadium (1990–present)

-The Stadion im Sportforum has a capacity of around 12,000.
+The Stadion im Sportforum has a total capacity of around 12,000.
+The total capacity is currently reduced to about 4,500, as of April 2024.
 The stadium has a seating area on the main stand.
-The stadium has a seating capacity of around 2,000 seats, of which 400 are roofed.
+The seating capacity is around 2,000 seats, of which 400 are roofed.
 The stands on the opposite side of the main stand and at the two curved ends are standing areas.
-The terraces on the stand opposite the main stand and at the two curved ends are filled with gravel and equipped with crush barriers.
-The stadium has an old manual scoreboard above the curved end towards the Weißenseer Weg.
-BFC Dynamo organized a work effort in the summer of 2021 to get the stadium in shape for the 2021-22 season.
+Away supporters are located on the southern curved end towards the Weißenseer Weg.
+The terraces on the stands opposite the main stand and at the two curved ends are filled with gravel and equipped with crush barriers.
+The stadium has an old manual scoreboard above the southern curved end towards the Weißenseer Weg.
+BFC Dynamo organized a work effort in the summer of 2021 to get the stadium in shape for the 2021–22 season.
 Supporters gathered and cleared sections of the old stadium from weeds.
-Members of the interest group IG BFC'er also restored the iconic manual scoreboard in time for the first home match of 2021-22 Regionalliga Nordost.
+Members of the interest group IG BFC'er also restored the iconic manual scoreboard in time for the first home match of 2021–22 Regionalliga Nordost.

-BFC Dynamo played its first home match at the Stadion im Sportforum in 2021-22 Regionalliga Nordost against FC Energie Cottbus on 28 July 2021.
+BFC Dynamo played its first home match at the Stadion im Sportforum in the 2021–22 Regionalliga Nordost against FC Energie Cottbus on 28 July 2021.
 The match was attended by 2,000 spectators.
-BFC Dynamo then played its match against VfB Stuttgart in the first round of the 2021-22 DFB-Pokal at the Stadion im Sportforum on 7 August 2021.
-It was the first match in the DFB-Pokal at the Stadion im Sportforum since FC Berlin played SC Freiburg at the stadium in the 1991-92 DFB-Pokal on 27 July 1991.
+BFC Dynamo then played its match against VfB Stuttgart in the first round of the 2021–22 DFB-Pokal at the Stadion im Sportforum on 7 August 2021.
+It was the first match in the DFB-Pokal at the Stadion im Sportforum since FC Berlin played SC Freiburg at the stadium in the 1991–92 DFB-Pokal on 27 July 1991.
 The stadium was initially only allowed to admit 2,000 spectators for the match, due to the COVID-19 pandemic.
 However, the day before the match, BFC Dynamo was allowed to sell an additional 1,000 tickets.
 The match was eventually attended by 2,631 spectators.